An Interpretable, Controllable Time-Varying IIR Denoiser for On-Device Assistive Hearing: Methodology

 \section{Methodology}

-Our proposed system comprises a machine learning pipeline that controls a chain of 35 cascaded biquad filters.
-The input audio is segmented into non-overlapping frames of 1024 samples, corresponding to a window of approximately 21 ms at 48 kHz.
+Our proposed system is a machine learning pipeline that controls a chain of 35 cascaded biquad filters.
+The input audio is segmented into non-overlapping 512-sample frames at 48\,kHz, a 10.7\,ms window that fits hearing-aid latency budgets.
 These frames are processed by two branches, as shown in Figure \ref{Figure:model}.
-The machine learning backbone analyzes the signal in the spectral domain and predicts three control parameters: gain ($g$), quality factor ($q$), and center frequency ($f_0$), for each of the 35 biquads per time frame.
-The cascade of filters then processes the audio frame in the time domain using these time-varying coefficients, and the processed frames are concatenated to reconstruct the final output.
+The backbone analyzes the signal in the spectral domain and predicts three control parameters, gain ($g$), quality factor ($q$), and center frequency ($f_0$), for each of the 35 biquads per frame.
+The cascade filters the frame in the time domain using these time-varying coefficients, and the processed frames are concatenated to reconstruct the output.
+The backbone's controller is our compact Fast-Weight Programmer (FWP) cell (Section~\ref{sec:fwp}).